dlu-ch/dlb/doc/ex_tool.rst

       Execute the *helper_file* with command-line arguments *arguments* in a subprocess with *cwd* as its working directory and wait for it to complete.
-      The execution is consitered successful if an only if its returncode is one in *expected_returncodes*.
+      The execution is considered successful if an only if its returncode is one in *expected_returncodes*.

       If *cwd* is not ``None``, is must be the path of directory in the :term:`managed tree` or in :file:`.dlbroot/t/` of the :term:`management tree`.